-Sonoco Products Company/GSCPM Center Lean-Six Sigma Green Belt program
+Sonoco Products Company/Operations and Supply Chain Center Lean-Six Sigma Green Belt program

-The Sonoco Products Company and the Center for Global Supply Chain and Process Management have teamed up to offer a Green Belt Certification opportunity to USC GSCOM students through a two-phase process:
+The Sonoco Products Company and the Operations and Supply Chain Center have teamed up to offer a Green Belt Certification opportunity to Moore School GSCOM students through a two-phase process:

 Phase 1: Green Belt Training and Readiness Exam